Principal Procurement Advisor

-- developing the capability and capacity of procurement leaders and teams;
+- develop the capability and capacity of business and procurement leaders and teams;

-- understanding the real issue and what needs to be achieved;
+- understand the real issues and what needs to be achieved;

-- determining the best way to reach those outcomes,
+- determine the best way to reach those outcomes,

-- working with the correct stakeholders – both internal and external to the business,
+- work with the correct stakeholders – both internal and external to the business,

-- developing strategic direction, being involved in business planning and execution and
+- developi strategic direction, being involved in business planning and execution;

 - being able to implement the right solution or process